What does assessed value mean?

-A piece of property's assessed value is determined by your city's assessor's office to find out your total property tax obligation.
-Assessments are usually made citywide and are not recalculated very often (even though your tax rate may change from year to year).
+Assessments are usually made citywide, and they’re not recalculated very often (even though your tax rate may change from year to year).

 While assessed value is important for tax purposes, this figure doesn't directly affect your insurance.
-For commercial property, assessed value might be different than appraisal or replacement value.
-Generally speaking, your property's replacement value is the most important number when it comes to Property Insurance.
+For a commercial property, the assessed value might be different from the appraisal or replacement value.
+Generally speaking, your property's replacement value is the most important number when it comes to commercial property insurance.
+An insurer may also use actual cash value, which is the property's current value (including depreciation).